Online Learning FAQs

 Go to the SUNY Online website at: https://explore.suny.edu/

 Select the “ONLINE COURSES” link from the navigation menu located on the top of the web page.
 Choose “FIND A COURSE” and select “Course Catalog” or “Find an Online Course” link to search course options

-If you need assistance on the Open SUNY website, contact the Open SUNY help desk at 1-844-673-6786
+If you need assistance on the SUNY Online website, contact the SUNY Online help desk at 1-844-673-6786

 Adhering to the NCCC policy regarding transfer credit approval.